FranPitri/encoder-decoder/README.md

 docker run --rm -v $(pwd):/app/output encoder-decoder
 ```

-This will run the script and leave behind an md file with some performance information in the directory you ran it.
+This will run the script and leave behind an html file with some performance information in the directory you ran it.